-The former Ketelhuis (boilerhouse) is the oldest building in De Meelfabriek.
-It will be dedicated to Art & Culture, with flexible spaces for art exhibitions, film screenings, seminars, workshops and other events.
+The Ketelhuis is the oldest building in De Meelfabriek.
+It will be dedicated to Art & Culture with flexible spaces for art exhibitions, film, seminars, events and workshops.
+Now the building is entering a new phase by making it suitable for new functions.

-Because of its architecture and cultural heritage value, the Ketelhuis is considered to be a perfect example of a utility building with exceptional detailing and an early application of concrete and iron construction technology.
-It is now a rare example of a building from the early days of concrete construction combined with an iron skeleton.
-The concrete barrel vault of the roof is to be reinforced every three metres by iron sections that echo the shape of the arch.
+Because of its architecture and cultural-historical value, the Boiler House is considered a pristine example of a utility building with unusual detailing and an early use of concrete and iron construction.
+It is a now rare example of a building from the early phase of concrete construction combined with an iron frame.
+The concrete barrel vault of the roof is reinforced every three feet by iron sections that repeat the shape of the vault.
+This is the only building at De Meelfabriek with a round roof.

 The adjacent Anker Park has been completely renovated by the Municipality of Leiden into an attractive park by improving the existing greenery while retaining the current park structure and the healthy trees in the park, a beautiful playground and space for a sculpture garden with 10 artworks by the Leiden artist Frans de Wit.